2026 Affordable Homebuyer Guide (7 steps to buy a home you love)

 Most people don't know they can get $10,000 or $20,000+ in homebuyer credits.

-Homebuyer credits are different than a special homebuyer program.
+Homebuyer credits are different than special homebuyer programs mentioned above.

 But you can use both of them together.